Irsu: In Egyptian territories in Canaan

-Goedicke suggests that Irsu rose to power in Egypt's territories abroad, in Canaan, following years of neglect on behalf of the last three pharaohs of the Nineteenth Dynasty, Seti II, Siptah and Twosret.
-According to this translation of the document, the earliest of these pharaohs, Seti II, is responsible for not asserting his power and control over the region; the second was held in low regard; while the last, Twosret, is said to have made an alliance with Irsu who had de facto authority over the territories.
+Goedicke suggests that Irsu rose to power in Egypt's territories abroad, in Canaan, following years of neglect on behalf of the last three pharaohs of the Nineteenth Dynasty, Seti II, Siptah and Twosret--specifically Goedicke suggests that Irsu's power base was in the domain later known ancient Israel or ancient Palestine.
+At this time the whole of Syro-Palestine is referred to in Egypt as Khor, and the people living there were known as Kharru: Thus he calls Irsu, "Irsu, the Kharru."
+Thus According to this translation of the document, the earliest of these pharaohs, Seti II, is responsible for not asserting his power and control over the region; the second was held in low regard; while the last, Twosret, is said to have made an alliance with Irsu who had de facto authority over the territories.

 The end of Irsu

 What happened to Irsu is made clear on the papyrus, which tells of Setnakht's rise and the end of the rebellion: